Reid Blackwelder, M.D., FAAFP

 Beth Anne Fox, M.D., MPH, CPE, FAAFP

-My interests are Clinical (Human Patient) Simulation, Womens Health, and Rural Health.
-My husband, Earl Aneas, and I enjoy spending time with our two dogs and with family and friends.
-We enjoy outdoor activities like biking and traveling and love exploring craft fairs and antique stores.
+My professional interests are Clinical (Human Patient) Simulation, Women’s Health, and Rural Health.
+Personally, I enjoy spending time in outdoor activities like hiking, traveling, and love exploring craft fairs and antique stores.

 Erin Harris, M.D.